 Now, as Tesla prepares to release the equally affordable Model Y even more consumers are migrating to the Tesla camp.
 Many of these new converts claim that the larger upfront investment will be offset by lower operating costs over the lifetime of the vehicle.
-In order to fully understand the costs to charge a Tesla, we have shared everything you need to consider about Tesla charging costs before you make the switch.
+To fully understand how do electric cars work and the costs to charge a Tesla, we have shared everything you need to consider about the Tesla charging cost before you make the switch.

 Unfortunately, Tesla no longer offers free unlimited access to its Supercharger network to all of its new customers.
 The policy has changed a few times, but here is an overview:

-Tesla charging costs can be better understood by separating them into two categories: public charging and home charging.
+Tesla supercharger cost can be better understood by separating them into two categories: public charging and home charging.

 The Tesla Superchargers located along the electric vehicle network resemble futuristic gas pumps and are capable of supplying electrical power at up to 72 to 250 Kilowatt (kW).
 Per Tesla, pricing will happen in one of two ways:

-Kilowatt/Hour – This is Tesla’s most common payment method.
+This is Tesla’s most common payment method.
 This system is tied to the cost of electricity, which fluctuates based on electricity markets’ supply and demand.
-According to Electrek, “Tesla is moving away from its per state/region pricing structure to implement a per station pricing structure in order to get more comprehensive prices based on local electricity rates and demand charges.”
+According to Electrek, “Tesla is moving away from its per state/region pricing structure to implement a per station pricing structure to get more comprehensive prices based on local electricity rates and demand charges.”

-Billing/minute – At a Tesla charging station where billing at kW/hour is impossible, Tesla applies a billing per minute model that uses two tiers in order to account for changes in charging speed.
+At a Tesla charging station where billing at kW/hour is impossible, Tesla applies a billing per minute model that uses two tiers to account for changes in charging speed.

 In addition to the direct charging fees, Tesla also might impose an Idle Fee should your vehicle linger in its station after being fully charged.
 According to Tesla:

-“Idle fees apply to any car occupying a Supercharger if the station is at least 50% full andonce the charge session is complete.
+“Idle fees apply to any car occupying a Supercharger if the station is at least 50% full and once the charging session is complete.
 If the car is moved within 5 minutes of the charge session completion, the fee is waived.
 To be clear, this is purely about increasing customer happiness and we hope to never make any money from it.”

-Tesla recommends that owners do the majority of their charging at home, seeing as this will save them money while also keeping the charging station free for drivers who are in greater need of a charge.
-An at home charging station has one primary operating cost:
+Tesla recommends that owners do the majority of their charging at home, seeing as this will save them money while also keeping the Tesla charging station free for drivers who are in greater need of a charge.
+An at-home charging station has one primary operating cost:

-Electricity cost – The home charging cost depends on the Tesla driver’s residential electricity rates.
-Pricing varies state to state to charge a Tesla.
-Currently, the cost to charge a Tesla Model S in the top EV states looks like the following:
+The home charging cost depends on the Tesla driver’s residential electricity rate.
+Pricing varies from state to state to charge a Tesla.
+Currently, the cost to charge a Tesla Model S with a battery capacity of 100 kWH in the top EV states looks like the following:

 There are many ways to lower charging costs for your EV.
 The JuiceBox smart charger provides the simplest, fastest, and cheapest way to charge your plug-in electric vehicle from the comfort of your home.
 Benefits include:

-There will always be costs associated with operating any car, but a new Tesla owner can minimize operating expenses with a JuiceBox smart charger.
+There will always be costs associated with operating any car, but a new Tesla owner can minimize operating expenses and save on Tesla battery cost with a JuiceBox smart charger.